Last Updated on April 11, 2022 by Grow with Bovees

 Ironite for Extra Green

-Ironite is technically not a fertilizer, but an iron supplement.
-It’s designed for use with your fertilizer of choice, to give your lawn a quick nutrient boost and make it thick and dark green.
+Ironite for lawns, is technically not a fertilizer, but an iron supplement.
+This lawn booster is designed for use with your fertilizer of choice, to give your lawn a quick nutrient boost which should result in a thick’r lawn with a beautiful dark green shade.

 Ironite gives you quick results, but it’s not enough to keep your soil healthy on its own.
 We recommend mixing it with fertilizer or any time your lawn needs a boost in iron.